varun-venkatesh/varun-venkatesh.github.io/_posts/2020-11-11-bare-mtl-chapter4.md

 ### References:

-Apart from the data sheet, I found that the ARM's hardware abstarction layer implemenatation [CMSIS](https://github.com/ARM-software/CMSIS_5/tree/develop/Device/ARM/ARMCM3) was pretty useful particularly when finding out what delays were to be used to settle the oscillator and PLL.
+Apart from the data sheet, I found that the ARM's hardware abstraction layer implemenatation [CMSIS](https://github.com/ARM-software/CMSIS_5/tree/develop/Device/ARM/ARMCM3) was pretty useful particularly when finding out what delays were to be used to settle the oscillator and PLL.